IonutCava/trunk/Source Code/Libs/imgui/misc/fonts/README.txt

  USING ICONS
 ---------------------------------------

- Using an icon font (such as FontAwesome: http://fontawesome.io) is an easy and practical way to use icons in your ImGui application.
+Using an icon font (such as FontAwesome: http://fontawesome.io or OpenFontIcons. https://github.com/traverseda/OpenFontIcons) is an easy and practical way to use icons in your Dear ImGui application.
  A common pattern is to merge the icon font within your main font, so you can embed icons directly from your strings without having to change fonts back and forth.